github/docs/content/account-and-profile/setting-up-and-managing-your-github-user-account/managing-user-account-settings/managing-security-and-analysis-settings-for-your-user-account.md

 ---
-title: Managing security and analysis settings for your user account
+title: Managing security and analysis settings for your personal account
 intro: 'You can control features that secure and analyze the code in your projects on {% data variables.product.prodname_dotcom %}.'
 versions:
   fpt: '*'